-Budapest /Hungary usually have the 2 – 3 heat waves in summer with daily maximum temperatures reaching and sometimes exceeding 30-35 deg.
+Budapest /Hungary usually has 2 – 3 heatwaves in summer with daily maximum temperatures reaching and sometimes exceeding 30-35 deg.
 Celsius/86-95 deg.
 Fahrenheit.

 Try one of the most scenic, the Palatinus Bath, with 11 pools and giant slides on Margaret Island.